eBay/accessibility-ruleset-runner/rulesets/TESTS.md

 ### Step 1: Install Package Dependencies

-To install these node modules, from the accessibility-ruleset-runner/rulesets folder, run:
+To install these node modules (from the <a href='https://registry.npmjs.org/'>Public NPM Registry</a>), from the accessibility-ruleset-runner/rulesets folder, run:

 ```sh
 npm install